mia-platform/jpl/README.md

 ##### Explicit Dependency Ordering

-In addition to implicit depedendencies sometimes the user would like to determine certain resources ordering.
+In addition to implicit dependencies sometimes the user would like to determine certain resources ordering.
 In these cases, the user can use explicit dependency ordering by adding a `config.kubernetes.io/depends-on: <OBJECT_REFERENCE>` annotation to an object.